mfmotta/cuda_slurm_docker/README.md

 </li>

 <li>
-Restart the Docker daemon to apply the new configuration.
-You can use the following command:
+Restart the Docker daemon to apply the new configuration:

 ```
 sudo systemctl restart docker